Declaring a Major

 The Rochester Curriculum Registration is revised if necessary.

 Students are expected to fulfill the upper-level writing requirement in each major.
 Specific rules exist concerning mathematics-statistics double majors; see the Bulletin for more information.
+Only one upper-level writing course can be shared between two majors.

 Students who are double majoring still need to follow the College’s overlap policy.